Doctor’s Note: Your Essential Guide to Keratosis Pilaris

 The most irritating + aggressive.
 For stubborn KP that does not respond to the above treatments.

-Option 2: Reduce Inflammation
+Category 2: Reduce Inflammation

 In addition to removing dead skin cells, we can also use hydrocortisone to reduce inflammation.
 Hydrocortisone is a cream that helps calm down redness and irritation from KP.
 It can make the bumps look less noticeable.
 Use it as directed and only for short periods, because using it for too long can make your skin thinner.
 Be sure to apply a good moisturizer afterward to keep your skin hydrated and protected.

-Option 3: Prevent Clogged Pores
+Category 3: Prevent Clogged Pores

-Option 4: Laser Hair Removal
+Category 4: Hair Removal

 Laser Hair Removal Image: Above: Li M, Bai Y, Duan Z, Yuan R, Liu X, Liu Y, Liang X, Wu H, Zhuo F. Efficacy and Safety of Long-Pulsed 755-nm Alexandrite Laser for Keratosis Pilaris: A Split-Body Randomized Clinical Trial.
 Dermatol Ther (Heidelb).
 2022 Aug;12(8):1897-1906. doi: 10.1007/s13555-022-00771-5.
 Epub 2022 Jul 15.
 PMID: 35838863; PMCID: PMC9357583.